 31. If you’re not scared to death of abject failure, you’re doing it wrong.

 In fact, I’ve found that the more something terrifies me (i.e., writing the new book), the more I need to be doing it.

 32. Treat your customers like family.

 They’re the only reason you’re here in the first place.
 Treat them with respect.
 Reply to their emails promptly.
 Answer their questions.
 Give them free shit.

 33. This will be a part of your permanent identity, choose wisely.

-The idea of, “I’ll do this for a few years, make a bunch of money for a few years, and then go do what I REALLY love!” is a myth.
+The idea of, “I’ll do this for a few years, make a bunch of money for a few years, and then go do what I really love!” is a myth.
 It never works out.
-That’s how I originally got into this biz, and I see dozens of people doing the same.
+That’s how I originally got into this business, and I see dozens of people doing the same.
 Yet, it never happens.

 And it already has been…